Last updated on January 17th, 2026 at 18:03

-In this article we are going to look at everything included with the default VVF package from Broadcom, with a focus on vSphere and vSAN, with no extras added in and how to make the most out of it, as the quotes have gone up a lot, but there is also a lot more on offer that most people didnt have before, so there is a little silver lining to the price hikes
+In this article we are going focus on vSAN, with no extras added in and how to make the most out of it, as the quotes have gone up a lot, but there is also a lot more on offer that most people didnt have before, so there is a little silver lining to the price hikes

-You likely fit into the bracket as a typical 4 node cluster with 32 core CPUs, single socket using the Dell R6515, gives you 8TiB/server for a total of ~32TiB in a cluster, so you could use 4×1.92TB SSDs per node, using NVMe SSDs, this is comparable to a SAN, taking Dell’s PowerStore as an example, Dell sell this with a guarantee, for virtualised workloads with compressible data, of 4x data saving, so an effective capacity of ~100TiB, vSAN can also use compression and duplication, so should be comparable under ideal circumstances
+A typical 4 node cluster with 32 core CPUs, single socket using the Dell R6515, gives you 8TiB/server for a total of ~32TiB in a cluster, so you could use 4×1.92TB SSDs per node, using NVMe SSDs, this is comparable to a SAN, taking Dell’s PowerStore as an example, Dell sell this with a guarantee, for virtualised workloads with compressible data, of 3x data saving, so an effective capacity of ~75TiB, vSAN can also use compression and duplication, so should be comparable under ideal circumstances

 We can also leverage erasure coding, RAID 5, within vSAN on a 5+ node cluster to significantly increase our storage capacity, at the expense of network traffic and a little performance, using vSAN storage Policies